M-Chukwukelu/The-Walking-Adam-Project/README.md

 # The-Walking-Adam-Project
-Program that correctly maps a childs steps based on input
+Program that correctly maps a childs steps based on predefined input from an Input fie called Adam.in